paulwexler/opinions/on_coding/README.md

 In order to add a new command
-we'd have to understand the entire design and add it to both DuckParser and DuckMaster.
+we'd have to understand the entire design and add the command to both DuckParser and DuckMaster.

-Second approach: A Command and a Master
+#### Second approach: A Command and a Master

 `class DuckCommand` will be the base class and each command (formerly a method of DuckMaster)